eos lemon twist with SPF 15 Review

 Review

-Results you may expect from using eos lemon twist with SPF 15:
+Does eos lemon twist with SPF 15 Work?

-Quite moisturizing: eos lemon twist with SPF 15 has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, eos lemon twist with SPF 15 is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Beeswax (est. ≈45.0%), Olea Europaea (Olive) Fruit Oil (est. ≈22.0%) and Cocos Nucifera (Coconut) Oil (est. ≈11.0%).